Federal Reserve Bank of Boston Policy Regarding Availability of Information

 - specifically exempted from disclosure by statute or Board regulation;

-- trade secrets and privileged/confidential commercial or financial information obtained from a person or organization;
+- trade secrets and commercial or financial information obtained from a person and privileged or confidential;

-- privileged intra- and inter-Bank records that would not be available by law to a party in litigation with the Bank (e.g., attorney-client, attorney work product, and deliberative process materials);
+- privileged intra- and inter-Bank records that would not be available by law to a party in litigation with the Bank, such as attorney-client, attorney work product, and deliberative process materials;

 - related to the Bank's security or information security procedures, or compiled for law enforcement purposes;

-- related to personnel and medical issues and whose disclosure would constitute an unwarranted invasion of personal privacy;
+- personnel and medical files and similar files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy;

 - concerned with specific extensions of credit made by the Bank, other than disclosure required under 1103(b) of the Dodd-Frank Act;